kstenerud/streamux/README.md

 The choice of bit counts will affect the characteristics of the session.
 Depending on your use case and operating environment, certain aspects will be more important than others:

 * Small length bit count: Increases the marginal costs of the header, causing data wastage.
-* Large length bit count: Increases the buffer size required to support the maximum message length.
+* Large length bit count: Increases the buffer size required to support the maximum message chunk length.
 * Small ID bit count: Limits the maximum number of simultaneous outstanding requests.
 * Large ID bit count: Requires more memory and complexity to keep track of outstanding requests.